Factorio-Biter-Battles/Factorio-Biter-Battles/.github/pull_request_template.md

 ### Brief description of the changes:
----Fill in---
+Change PR template

-### Tested Changes
+### Tested Changes:
-- [x] I've tested the changes locally or with people.
+- [ ] I've tested the changes locally or with people.
 - [ ] I've not tested the changes.